Malay Film Productions

 The Malay Film Productions Ltd., also known as the Shaw Studio, is a former film studio located on Jalan Ampas in Balestier, Singapore.
-The studio operated from 1947 to 1969 with more than 150 movies produced, and was a major contributor to the Golden Age of Malay Cinema.
+The studio operated from 1947 to 1969 with more than 150 movies produced, and was a major contributor to Singapore's "golden age" of Malay cinema.
 Many of the films are critically acclaimed, a significant number of which involved P. Ramlee as actor, director, writer or composer.

+Many of the films made by MFP have since been considered lost.

 History

 Origin

-The Shaw brothers had established a chain of cinemas in Malaya and Singapore by the 1930s, and were interested in producing films for the local market.
-They started making plans for film production in Malay in 1937; equipment was imported from Hong Kong, film directors were recruited to make films with a local Malay cast in Malaya, although it is unclear if any films were released in this period.
+The Shaw brothers had established a chain of cinemas in Malaya and Singapore by the 1930s, and were interested in producing films for the local market after they saw the success of a Malay film titled Laila Majnum by Indian director B. S. Rajhans in 1934.
+They announced plans for film production in Malay in 1937, and a site in Gopeng, Perak was reported to have been found as studio to make a film titled Jula Juli Bintang Tiga.
+Equipment was imported from Hong Kong, and film directors were recruited to make films with a local Malay cast in Malaya, although it is unclear if any films were released in this period.
 In 1940, a studio was set up on Moulmein Road in Singapore, and the first Singapore-made Malay film, Mutiara, was produced by Shaw with Malay actors and Chinese directors Hou Yao and Wan Hoi Ling.
 Seven Malay films were released in all by the directors.

 Plans for expansion with the construction of a new film studio on No.8 Jalan Ampas in Balestier were first announced by John Laycock, representing the Shaw Organisation, on 17 June 1941.
 The location on Jalan Ampas was originally a warehouse occupied by Indian washermen, who were ejected from the premises by 31 August 1941.
-The film studio facility was initially named Singapore Film Studios, then the Malay Film Productions (MFP) was formed in 1943, formally incorporated on 23 August 1949.
+The film studio facility was initially named Singapore Film Studios, before becoming the Malay Film Productions (MFP) in 1943, but it was not formally incorporated until 23 August 1949.
 The new studio was originally intended to produce films in Malay and Cantonese and establish a newsreel service, but the Japanese invasion in 1942 halted the plan and no films were produced.

 Early film productions at Jalan Ampas

 The Jalan Ampas studio reopened after World War 2 in 1947.
-Instead of Chinese directors previously used, the studio was initially lead by the Indian director B. S. Rajhans, who was its only film director until 1950, with eight films produced in this period.
+Instead of Chinese directors previously used, the Indian director B. S. Rajhans was chosen to lead the studio, and he was its only film director until 1950, with eight films produced in this period.
 Rajhans made films based on Indian myths and folklore as well as on contemporary societal issues.
 The first film released by the studio in 1947 was Singapura di Waktu Malam ("Night Time in Singapore"), a film which explores the social issues of Malay youths who left the kampongs for the city.